INSTRUCTIONS FOR USE

 Description of Device

-Precautions / Potential risks of Flexible Partial Dentures, Advise Patients of the Following:
+Potential Risks & Benefits of sleep devices, Advise Patients of the Following:

 Directions for Use

-To ensure proper use of the flexible partial denture, follow these steps:
+To ensure proper use of the devices, follow these steps:

 - If the patient experiences any adverse events, such as pain or irritation, they should discontinue use and contact your practice immediately.

-- Partial dentures come with a limited warranty, which may vary depending on the manufacturer.
+- Sleep apnea devices come with a limited warranty, which may vary depending on the manufacturer.